 MED: Talent places the plates into an incubator.

-After this, count the Agrobacterium colonies grown on each plate [1] and calculate define the residual bacterial charge as the number of colony forming units per milliliter of the freeze-dried leaf homogenate [2].
+After this, count the Agrobacterium colonies grown on each plate [1] and calculate define the residual bacterial charge as the number of colonies forming units per milliliter of the freeze-dried leaf homogenate [2].

 CU: Talent counts the colonies on a plate.